‘Daily Show’s’ Trevor Noah Mocks Trump for Looking Directly Into the Sun During Solar Eclipse

-Donald Trump is not a fan of society’s so-called “rules.”
-The 45th President of the United States magically developed heel spurs to avoid Vietnam service, created a sham university that swindled working class people out of their hard-earned money, believes climate change was “created by and for the Chinese to make U.S. manufacturing non-competitive,” and once bragged to a relative stranger about his ability to sexually assault women at will.
-So, when the world’s leading astrophysicists and ophthalmologists recommended that nobody should look directly into the sun during Monday’s total solar eclipse, well, you can guess what Donald did.
+The 45th president of the United States magically developed heel spurs to avoid Vietnam service, created a sham university that allegedly swindled working class people out of their hard-earned money, said he believes climate change was “created by and for the Chinese to make U.S. manufacturing non-competitive,” and once bragged to a relative stranger about his ability to sexually assault women at will.

+So when the world’s leading astrophysicists and ophthalmologists recommended that nobody should look directly into the sun during Monday’s total solar eclipse, well, you can guess what Trump did.

-While aides reportedly screamed at him “don’t look,” Trump squinted his eyes and peered up at the sky from the White House’s Truman balcony in Washington, D.C. at 2:39 and 2:43 p.m.—or right around peak viewing for the area, which saw the moon cover 81 percent of the sun.
+While aides reportedly screamed at him “don’t look,” the president squinted his eyes and peered up at the sky from the White House’s Truman balcony in Washington, D.C., at 2:39 and 2:43 p.m.—or right around peak viewing for the area, which saw the moon cover 81 percent of the sun.

 Late Monday night, The Daily Show host Trevor Noah returned from a two-week vacation to address Eclipse Watch 2017.